Frequently Asked Questions

 Return to top of page

-Snorkelling equipment and wetsuits are available on all the ships.
-Usually the equipment is an additional rental; mask, snorkel, and fins for the entire cruise, and wetsuits by the day.
-Please let us know if you think you will be wanting a wetsuit, and we can let the ship know your size to have one available on board.
-Some guests prefer to bring their own to ensure the perfect fit.
-Please advise your size in advance (XS, S,M,L, XL).
+Please let us know if you think you will be wanting a wet suit, and we can let the ship know your size and to have one available on board.
+Many of the ships do not have a selection of wet suits available on board, and these need to be prearranged.
+Please advise us of your size in advance (XS, S,M,L, XL).

 Return to top of page